Assessment of Symptom, Disability, Financial Trajectories in Patients Hospitalized for COVID-19 at 6 Months

 Media advisory: The full study is linked to this news release.

-Authors: Petteri Hovi, M.D., Ph.D., of the Finnish Institute for Health and Welfare in Helsinki, is the corresponding author.
+Authors: Siwen Wang, M.D., of the Harvard T.H.
+Chan School of Public Health in Boston, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.